alimgiray/giray.io/README.md

 My personal website, hosted at [`giray.io`](https://giray.io).

 You can use this project freely.
+You just need to update JSON files in the `data` directory.